-Context for project, including background of the problem or investigation and factors leading to project.
-Should include appropriately referenced literature review and citations/bibliography formatted according to the Chicago Manual of Style.
+The context for the project, includes the background of the problem or investigation and the factors leading to the project.
+Should include an appropriately referenced literature review and citations/bibliography formatted according to the Chicago Manual of Style.
 Include the researcher's goals for project development or solution to technical problems in field.